-Figure 1: There is a vast range in power electronics.
-All of them should be measured across a full component values. shown in Figure 2.
+Figure 1: There is a vast range of magnetic components used in power electronics.
+All of them should be measured across a full frequency range to extract useful design information and important component values. shown in Figure 2.
 Notice that many of these components, denoted by a red symbol, are strongly nonlinear.
 The winding resistances Rp and Rs, vary widely

-Figure 2: Approximate equivalent

-circuit of a two-winding power

-transformer.
-Three impedances

-with frequency, sometimes by

-two orders of magnitude for multilayer windings [5].
-The core loss

-is represented by Rc, and this is

-a strong function of frequency,

-excitation level, temperature, and

-for some materials and applica-

-The leakage inductance Ll, has

-significant frequency dependence

-due to proximity effects.
-Magnetizing inductance, Lm, will

-vary depending on core excitation level, and its value can drop

-drastically during saturation of

-the core.
-For ungapped, highpermeability transformers it is

-also a function of the test excita-

-The winding capacitances Cp, Cs,

-and the primary-to-secondary capacitance, Cps, are a function of

-the surface areas of the windings

-tion level at low frequencies.
+Figure 2: Approximate equivalent circuit of a two-winding power transformer.
+Three impedances should be measured for this component. with frequency, sometimes by two orders of magnitude for multilayer windings [5].
+The core loss is represented by Rc, and this is a strong function of frequency, excitation level, temperature, and for some materials and applications, the age of the core [3].
+The leakage inductance Ll, has significant frequency dependence due to proximity effects.
+Magnetizing inductance, Lm, will vary depending on core excitation level, and its value can drop drastically during saturation of the core.
+For ungapped, highpermeability transformers it is also a function of the test excitation level at low frequencies.
+The winding capacitances Cp, Cs, and the primary-to-secondary capacitance, Cps, are a function of the surface areas of the windings and the separation presented by the insulation.
+They can have some variation with frequency, but are usually treated as constant components.